 - Variety of game modes, including the engaging ‘Mission Battle’ mode

-Soul Calibur’s success was so profound that it prompted many to purchase the Dreamcast just to experience its excellence.
-The game’s legacy continues with multiple sequels across various platforms, cementing its place in fighting game history.
+Soul Calibur’s success was so profound that it prompted many to purchase the Dreamcast just to experience it.
+The game’s legacy continues with multiple sequels across various platforms.
+Soul Calibur scored 98 on Metacritic according to Wikipedia, making it one of the highest-rated titles of all time and the top-rated game on the Dreamcast platform.

-Marvel vs. Capcom 2, released in 2000, is celebrated for its extensive roster and fast-paced, combo-heavy gameplay.
+Marvel vs. Capcom 2, released in 2000, is celebrated for its 56-character roster and fast-paced, combo-heavy gameplay.
 This crossover fighter brings together characters from Marvel Comics and Capcom’s various franchises.

 - Massive roster of 56 playable characters